Andrew Tate leaves Bucharest court in handcuffs amid human trafficking allegations

 However, one comment which did bring a great deal of attention was his decision to call out Jake Paul for a fight.
 He claims he previously offered Paul £2.5million to take him on in 2020.

 "I don't dislike him, I understand him but I want to make something clear, I would still kick the living f*** out of Jake Paul," he told The Fellas podcast.

 "I'm not some washed-up UFC fighter and I'm not smaller than him, I would beat the living s*** out of him and if he wants to fight I'll fight him any day of the f****ng week.
 He's very smart with his 'I'm just a YouTuber angle'.”

 He added: "You're a full-grown man with the best coaches in the world who has dedicated years to learning how to box.
 The guy's not a jack*** and the fact he puts this spin on it is very smart.

 "I offered him $3million at the time, I don't think it's about money for him I think it's about credibility and fame.
 Him fighting me is a massive risk for him, he knows that.
 I'd love to kick the f*** out of the guy because I love to fight, that's the difference between me and everyone else he's fought," Tate continued.

 "I'm not some desperate guy at the end of his career who needs the money.
 I would dedicate my life [to training], treat him like a professional and I would destroy him like I've destroyed all of the professionals I have ever fought."

-Paul was asked about the possibility of fighting Tate in a press conference recently, and he replied: "I don't know who that is."
+Paul was previously asked about the possibility of fighting Tate in a press conference, and he replied: "I don't know who that is."

 Have your say in our news democracy.
 Click the upvote icon at the top of the page to help raise this article through the indy100 rankings.